WebDesigner32/Catalog/README.md

 running `python lotsofmenus.py`.
 3. Finally, go to your web browser and input: `http://localhost:5000`.

-* I use Vagrant on my computer, so in your case you want to specify the path you stored this project in and then run `vagrant up` followed by `vagrant ssh` if you use Vagrant.
+* I use Vagrant, so in your case you want to specify the path you stored this project in on the command line.
+Then run `vagrant up` followed by `vagrant ssh`, if you use Vagrant and it is set up in the location of the project on your computer.

 ##**Sources**##